![]() |

 Stop and delete a timer

-Delete a timer, frees all resources.
-All timeouts for this timer must have been deleted first.
+Delete a timer, free all resources.
+All timeouts for this timer must have been cancelled and deleted first.

 tmr | Timer handle |